 How To Get Rid Of White Mold From Carpets

-When mould appears, porous materials are not your friends.
+When mold appears, porous materials are not your friends.
 Carpets, ceiling tiles, and bathroom mats — everything absorbent — will almost certainly have to be discarded.
-All mould that comes into contact with it has a better chance of growing since it fills up the empty spaces in such materials.
-This mould is then hard to get rid of.
+All mold that comes into contact with it has a better chance of growing since it fills up the empty spaces in such materials.
+This mold is then hard to get rid of.

 How to Get Rid of and Prevent White Mold

-If you already have white mould, here are some cleaning techniques to help you get rid of it.
-If you are fortunate enough not to have white mould, let us work together to keep it from contaminating your wonderful house.
+If you already have white mold, here are some cleaning techniques to help you get rid of it.
+If you are fortunate enough not to have white mold, let me work together to keep it from contaminating your wonderful house.

-Cleaning mouldy places requires the use of protective equipment.
+Cleaning moldy places requires the use of protective equipment.

 There’s no need for time-consuming handmade recipes here.
 Scrubbing hard mold-covered surfaces with water and soap or bleach is sufficient.